Research

 Prolonged magmatic activity and eclogite recycling at asymmetric coronae

-We analyze the topographic (a)symmetry and regional tectonic settings of the 155 largest coronae on Venus.
-Most are radially asymmetric and located at a topographic transition between a lowland and plateau (‘margins’).
+Most large coronae on Venus are radially asymmetric and located at a topographic transition between a lowland and plateau (‘margins’).
 We present the first 3D numerical models of plume-margin interactions on Venus, revealing various tectonic evolution scenarios.
 Interestingly, asymmetric coronae are generally longer-lived structures than symmetric ones.
 Additionally, we find that the basalt-to-eclogite phase change is crucial for the recycling of crustal material into the mantle.

 Diverse tectonic processes at Venus’ coronae revealed by gravity and topography

-We leverage 3D geodynamic models to predict free-air and Bouguer gravity signals under different corona tectonic scenarios.
-Among 75 coronae considered resolved by the current Venus gravity dataset, gravity indicates buoyant mantle material beneath 52.
-Fitting observations to models reveals a spectrum of plume-lithosphere interactions and activity stages across these coronae, providing insights beyond previous analyses.
+We leverage 3D geodynamic models (from our 2020 paper) to predict free-air and Bouguer gravity signals under different corona tectonic scenarios.
+Of the 75 coronae considered resolved by the current Venus gravity dataset, gravity data indicates buoyant mantle material beneath 52.
+Fitting observations to models reveals a spectrum of plume-lithosphere interactions and activity stages across these coronae.
+We also find that the limited resolution of the Magellan gravity field can obscure gravity signatures indicative of plume activity.
 Finally, we predict that the gravity dataset from the upcoming VERITAS mission will resolve 425 coronae, and identify sites of interest for upcoming missions.

 Rift tectonics on Venus